oliverangelil/rankhistogram/README.md

 # rankhistogram
 Python function that takes model data, obs data, and a boolean mask to generate a rank histogram.
 Ranks overwhich values are tied (often occurs for rainfall of 0mm for example) are asigned a random rank.
+The original 2001 paper by Thomas Hamil lthat describes rank histograms is [here](http://journals.ametsoc.org/doi/pdf/10.1175/1520-0493%282001%29129%3C0550%3AIORHFV%3E2.0.CO%3B2).

 ### Example
 ```